 Because they follow a cooperative structure, credit unions are owned and operated by their members.
 Upon making the initial deposit, you will be granted voting rights along with surplus income returned in the form of dividends because cooperatives are owned and operated by members.

-As a member, you may be also able to conduct transactions at other affiliate locations outside of your institution.
+As a member, you may also be able to conduct transactions at other affiliate locations outside of your institution.
 And some credit unions reimburse their members for ATM fees incurred outside of their machines.
-This was a major lifesaver when I arrived at college and discovered that one of the local credit unions near campus was partnered with my credit union in my hometown.
+This was a major lifesaver when I arrived at college and discovered that one of the local credit unions near campus was partnered with the credit union I used in my hometown.

 4. Loan rates

-Every loan I’ve ever gotten has been from the credit union, even after shopping around at the big boy banks.
+Every loan I’ve ever taken out has been from a credit union, even after shopping around at the big banks.
 They usually have better rates because they are nonprofit and aren’t looking to make their wallets fatter.
-According to the the National Credit Union Association, as of Sept.
-30, the average interest rate on a 48-month new-car loan was only 2.91 percent at the credit union, but 4.21 percent with major banks.
+According to the National Credit Union Association, as of June 27, 2014, the average interest rate on a 48-month new-car loan was 2.64 percent at the credit union, compared with 4.78 percent at major banks.

 5. Credit card offers

-The NCUA also indicated that the average interest rate for credit cards was 10.99 percent for credit unions and 11.82 for banks.
-So there isn’t much of a variance in terms of APR, but the plastic from credit unions are usually less costly in terms of fees.
+The NCUA also indicated that the average interest rate for credit cards was 11.55 percent for credit unions and 12.89 for banks.
+So there isn’t much of a difference in terms of APR, but the plastic from credit unions are usually less costly in terms of fees.

 Been turned down by all the major banks?
-Try your local credit union, as its borrowing standards are more flexible and they may be willing to work with you, especially if you are a member in good standing.
-And if you’re self-employed, you already understand how tough it can be to get approved for anything with major banks.
+Try your local credit union.
+Its borrowing standards are likely to be more flexible, and they may be willing to work with you, especially if you are a member in good standing.
+And if you’re self-employed, you already understand how tough it can be to be approved for anything with major banks.

 7. Earnings on savings accounts